ains-arch/dotfiles/README.md

 Where feasible, I try to keep my configurations archived in this GitHub repository so that I can keep my configurations consistent between computers.
-It also lets me show my configurations to other people, in case I want to flex.
+I keep it public so I can show my configurations to other people, and so I don't have to bother with getting my GitHub account integration set up before anything else.
+I cannot really recommend trying to get this configuration working on your computer, but I guess let me know if you try.

-Clone everything to the proper locations quickly by running `clone.sh`.
+Clone everything to the proper locations quickly by copy and pasting the script in `clone.sh` and running it.
-WARNNG: you'll probably need to fiddle with things to get them working correctly, which is a lot easier to do if you have a text editor other than vim to fall back to.
+WARNNG: you'll probably need to fiddle with things to get them working correctly, which is a lot easier to do if you have a text editor other than (n)vim to fall back to.
-You should also make sure to back up your current `.bashrc` and other configuration files, in case you need to copy something back in from them (like, for example, the conda initialization block).
+You should also make sure to back up your current `.bashrc` and possibly other configuration files first, in case you need to copy something back in from them (like, for example, the conda initialization block).

-To make changes to this repo, clone it somewhere nonessential.
+To push configuration changes to this repo, clone it somewhere nonessential.
 Then you can pull updates from the actual root directory into this git repo by running `pull.sh`.
 You'll proably need to change some file paths in `pull.sh` for it to work properly.